ST1 Clinical Radiology - interview & application advice 2020 / 2021

-This page and related links are aimed to help you understand the application process to get that important interview, and then perform well at interview so you get that dream job!
+This page and related links are aimed to help you understand the radiology recruitment to get that important interview, and then perform well at interview so you get that dream job!

 Recruitment and selection into ST1 Clinical Radiology training in England, Scotland and Wales is nationally coordinated using the online ORIEL recruitment system.
-Please see application form for more information on applying.
+Please see application form for more information on applying and interview for hints and tips for the interview day.
 Further down this page is an overview and timeline of the ST1 Clinical Radiology selection process.

-You must have a medical degree to apply for radiology.
+You must have a medical degree and have completed or be due to complete foundation year 2 (FY2) training by the time the ST1 job starts.
 The time to apply will be either:

 - During core medical training (CMT) / core surgical training (CST) or during any other specialty training

 Either route has its pros and cons.
 Coming straight from FY2 eliminates undertaking any unnecessary clinical experience and it's important to note that this wouldn't hurt your application.
 On the other hand, having CMT / CST enhances your clinical knowledge and gives you the time to develop your skills and CV.
+For detailed information on eligibility criteria, please read the Person specification 2021 for ST1 Clinical Radiology from the RCR.
 Here's a summary for you:

 - You will start doing something you love as soon as possible.